30 AWESOME Things To Do at Lake Louise in Summer

 Of course, you may be wondering about the name.
 Bill Peyto’s Cafe is named after Bill Peyto, a pioneer, mountain guide, and early park warden in Banff.
 Legend says that Bill caught a lynx at the turn of the 20th century, strapped it to his pack, brought it to his favorite bar, and released the cat.

-He died about 80 years ago, so you can’t have lunch with him.
-But you can sit inside this cafe!
+He died about 80 years ago, so you can’t have lunch with him to ask him about the tale.
+But you can sit inside this cafe and enjoy the stories!
 Bill Peyto’s Cafe is located inside the HI Lake Louise Hostel and dishes fantastic breakfast and even better burgers.

 Take a Plunge